Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Thank you so much for calling me beautiful.

-I've been hanging out for years to years.
+I've been hanging out for years.

 Yeah, right.